bifurcationkit/BifurcationKitDocs.jl/docs/src/tutorials/Langmuir.md

 	return J
 end

-# It will prove useful to have access to higher derivatives as well
 # we thus define a bifurcation problem
 prob  = BifurcationProblem(Flgvf, 0X .-0.9, par, (@lens _.ν );
 		J = JanaSP,